 Document migrations in the Microsoft 365 Small Business Tenant require some special considerations.

-MigrationWiz will support Document Migration, but the Destination has to be configured in the following manner:
+MigrationWiz supports Document Migration, but the Destination has to be configured in the following manner:

-While the Source (e.g., Google Drive) is able to use admin credentials, the Destination, Microsoft 365 Small Business Tenant, needs to be configured with the end user credentials.
-If admin credentials are used, the following error will surface:
+While the Source (e.g., Google Drive) can use admin credentials, the Destination, Microsoft 365 Small Business Tenant, must be configured with the end user credentials.
+If admin credentials are used, the following error arises:

-We use SharePoint administrator API in order to perform auto-provisioning and provide rights to the administrator to access user sites.
+We use SharePoint administrator API to perform auto-provisioning and provide the administrator rights to access user sites.
 Some Office 365 plans prevent us from accessing them (Small Business, for example).
-If your plan doesn't provide access to the SharePoint administrator API, you must use end user credentials.
+If your plan does not provide access to the SharePoint administrator API, you must use your end-user credentials.

 - MigrationWiz Mailbox project(s) created and ready for configuration.